helderman/dumbledore/README.md

   https://scratch.mit.edu/discuss/topic/331200/
 - Stamped graphics (including some of the text balloons) look pixelated.
 Seems to be a Scratch 3.0 issue.
 - In Firefox, the game may slow down while the compass is on screen.
 Recommended to use Google Chrome instead.

+### Changelog

+- September 1, 2019: re-shared with patched maze layout and a 'savecode' feature.
+- April 10, 2019: un-shared to resolve 'symbol' dispute.
+- March 3, 2019: shared.